operatorofthings/podman-azure-agent/README.md

 ## Why?
-I am using Azure Pipelines and there was only an offical Microsoft "Docker" Task which worked well while the corresponding agent ran on a VM.
-Now my company moved that agent to containerized one which now runs on Kubernetes.
+Currently I am doing the first steps with Azure Pipelines at my company (topic: container baseimage building with ADO) and there was only one offical Microsoft "Docker" Task which worked well while the ado-agent ran on a simple Linux VM.
+Now we decided to move that ado-agent to a containerized one, which finally runs in a Kubernetes-based container runtime.
-The problem I faced was that if I still want to keep using the Microsoft "DockerV2" Task in my pipeline the new containerized agent should be able to understand Docker commands.
+The problem I faced during testing was that if I still want to keep using the Microsoft "DockerV2" Task in my Azure-Pipeline the new containerized agent must understand Docker commands.
-But it's never a good idea to use Docker-in-Docker (DIND) in a productive Kubernetes environment (or anywhere else).
+But since it's never a good idea to use Docker-in-Docker (DIND) in a productive Kubernetes environment (or anywhere else) I decided to use podman instead.
 So I tried my luck with podman and this is what you now see.
+It's far away from trivial work.
+This requires full insight on what happens within you podman-in-podman/docker environment.
+I do not have this full insight - not even close.
+So please be aware of this fact and use this with caution!

 ## Future
 I am building a PodmanV1 Task for Azure-Pipelines to get rid of the `podman-docker` package.
 If you are also interested in let me know.

+## DISCLAIMER
+Do not use this in production.
+I have no support for you :)

 ## Links that helped me for this repo
 - https://www.redhat.com/sysadmin/podman-inside-container